louis77/nova-http-client/README.md

 3. Put the cursor on the line and press CMD-R or right-click and select the "Run HTTP" command

 4. HTTP Client will open a new editor with the result of the request (HTTP & body).
-It detects if the response is HTML or JSON and selects the appropriate syntax in Nova.
+It detects if the response is HTML, JSON or XML and selects the appropriate syntax in Nova.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>